 What Is A Follower Chart (从格) And How Is It Different?

-One topic that often comes up in Bazi is Follower Charts because they are rare, and that naturally leads people to believe that these are a special group of people.
-I’d like to set things straight in this post and tell everyone that Follower charts are just like any other BaZi chart.
+I’d like to set things straight in this post and tell everyone that Follower charts are like any other BaZi chart.
 There’s no need to put them on a pedestal.

 How To Identify A Follower Chart